G.A.R. Post: Oliver Morton Post #10 Snohomish, WA

 Highest Rank: Pvt.

-By 1889 the Moran family was residing in Snohomish, perhaps drawn here by the timber industry.
-If that was the case, Allan must have been experiencing difficulties applying his lumberman’s trade because, in November of that year he requested a government disability pension claiming inability to perform manual labor based on his Harper’s Ferry-era ailments.
+By 1889 the Moran family was residing in Snohomish, Snohomish Co.
+WA Terr. /State.
+Perhaps they had been drawn to the Puget Sound area by the timber industry.
+If that was the case, Allan must have been experiencing difficulties applying his lumber laborer’s trade because, in November of that year he requested a U.S. Government disability pension claiming inability to perform manual labor based on his12/62 Harper’s Ferry-era sickness.
 In this process he claimed to have been honorably discharged from the U.S. Army in January, 1863.
-There is no evidence the request was ever granted.
+There is no evidence the pension request was ever granted.

 During the last year of his life Allen Moran was a member of the local police force and “a familiar figure to Snohomish people.”
-During his period he continued to be plagued by “stomach trouble” which, in February, 1895 took him to the Everett hospital.
-It was here, on Sunday night the 22nd day of the month that the former Union private would die from what would later be diagnosed as “stomach cancer.”
-He was 54 or 55 years.
+Throughout this period he continued to be plagued by “stomach trouble” which, in February, 1895 took him to the hospital in nearby Everett Snohomish Co., WA.

 Buried at Grand Army of the Republic Cemetery Snohomish